indra-ehep/KinFit_Skim/CBA_Skim/README.md

 A case study is presented below about the issues that were encountered and resolved during the most recent production (eve of Buddha Purnima, 2022) dataset.

-1. Sleeping Buddha : It is has noticed that the jobs are is RUNNING state for a very long time.
+1. Sleeping Buddha : It has been noticed that some jobs are in RUNNING state for very long time.
    ```console
      [idas@lxplus7113 condor]$ condor_q -nobatch